 Not the first menstrual man movie

 Padman isn’t the first Indian movie in this genre.
-Last year, the movie Phullu came out (watch the trailer).
+In 2017, the movie Phullu came out.
 Although not based on Muruganantham, Phullu also features an Indian man who makes sanitary pads for the women in his village.
 Its tagline: ‘Jo aurat ka dard nahi samajhta, bhagwan usse mard nahi samajhta.’
 (Translation: The man who doesn’t understand the pain of a woman, isn’t considered a man by God).

 Menstruation is a gigantic taboo in India.
 In rural areas it’s still common to ban menstruating women and women who have just given birth from the house because they’re seen as impure.
 This is also the case in Nepal.
 In the district of Himachal Pradesh, located in the north of India, a campaign to fight this social stigma that’s attached to menstruation has just been launched.
 A special task force of health workers will give menstrual education in over 90 remote villages in this area.